-“Our task is to anticipate the stated and unstated needs of our customers and help them move seamlessly to and from the digital and physical,” Hudzik told CMO by Adobe.
+“Our task is to anticipate the stated and unstated needs of our customers and help them move seamlessly to and from the digital and physical,” Hudzik told CMO.com.

 Customer experience management (CXM) is central to this next phase of customer-centric business transformation.
 The cross-organizational imperative to orchestrate and personalize experiences across channels and touch points in real time is a huge undertaking—one that demands strong leadership, whether from a named CX leader such as Hudzik, or from a CIO, CMO, CDO, or another digital leader at the helm.